Nethereum/Nethereum.Docs/docs/nethereum-sending-transactions.md

 # Sending transactions with Nethereum

-This workbook will walk you through the basics of using Nethereum to send transactions.
+This article will walk you through the basics of using Nethereum to send transactions.

 ## Pre-requisites
 The below instructions apply to Windows, Mac and Linux OSes.